Symbol of Sacrifice: Plot

 The symbol of your faith and sacrifice am I.

 The film tells the story of the Anglo-Zulu War from both the British and Zulu viewpoints.
 A love story is given for each side.
-On the British side a Boer farmer's daughter, Marie Moxter, is in a relationship with English soldier Preston Fanshall but desired by the villain, the German Carl Schneider.
+On the British side a Boer farmer's daughter, Marie Moxter, is in a relationship with and engaged to the English soldier Preston Fanshall but desired by the villain, the German Carl Schneider.
 On the Zulu side a woman, Melissa, is in a similar predicament with her love, a warrior named Tambookie, and Dabomba, a villainous witchdoctor.

 The film shows the British defeat at the 22 January 1879 Battle of Isandlwana.
 Fanshall is one of the few survivors of the battle, escaping to warn the British post at Rorke's Drift of the impending Zulu attack.
 The film also shows the doomed attempted escape of Lieutenants Teignmouth Melvill and Nevill Coghill from the battle with the Queen's Colour of the 24th Regiment of Foot.
 Melvill is shown kissing the colour as he dies.

 The film depicts the Battle of Rorke's Drift with action sequences and the ahistorical presence of an artillery piece.
-Two black servants of the Moxters are shown treating the British wounded, Goba and a female servant.
+Two black servants of the Moxters, the elderly male Goba and a woman, are shown treating the British wounded.
 The British are victorious and walk across the Zulu dead to rally around the post's Union Flag, but Moxter is captured.
-She is treated well by the Zulu and taken back to their capital at Ulundi.
-The Zulu king Cetshwayo is shown as cruel, arbitrarily ordering Zulu women to be thrown from a cliff.
+She is treated well by the Zulu, who provide her with a horse to carry her back to their capital at Ulundi.
+The Zulu king Cetshwayo is shown as cruel, arbitrarily ordering Zulu women to be thrown from a cliff in view of Moxter.
 The villainous German character Carl Schneider arrives at Ulundi, having sided with the Zulu.
 He makes advances on Moxter but is rescued by Goba who has travelled to her aid.
+Goba get the upperhand over Schneider but stops fighting when he is overcome by remorse for striking a white man and afterwards submits to a flogging at the hands of the German, despite Moxter's protestations.